-If you are a vendor that provides SaaS-based service or software, you want to begin by understanding the Security and Privacy Rules mean to your business.
+If you are a vendor that provides SaaS-based service or software, you want to begin by understanding what the Security and Privacy Rules mean to your business.

 The HIPAA Security Rule comprises three pillars of safeguards that encompass the necessary controls and procedures prescribed in HIPAA.

 Technical Safeguards are the technical security configurations, controls, and infrastructure in place that identify, protect, detect, respond, and recover from incidents that could affect the confidentiality, integrity, or availability of ePHI (electronic PHI).
 An example of a Technical Safeguard is end-to-end encryption of ePHI in transit.

 Physical Safeguards are the physical security controls, infrastructure, and measures in place to protect and detect unauthorized physical access of PHI or ePHI.
 One example of a Physical Safeguard is Role-Based Access Control or “RBAC”, which you must enforce in the data centers that store ePHI.
 You must implement RBAC for systems and employees accessing ePHI.
 The role must include ePHI access as a requirement for the role.

 Administrative Safeguards are the administrative security policies, procedures, and workflows that are compulsory for the assurance of confidentiality, integrity, and availability of ePHI.
 An example of an administrative safeguard is a Business Continuity and Disaster Recovery Plan.